shinkula pass

 Padum to Rangum will take you to the largest glacier in the Ladakh region: Drang-Drung glacier and the mountain pass of PensiLa (located at 4,700m above sea level).
 The route, again, has no hints of tar but only a dirt road.

-For the first 40km, as you will leave Padum, you will find small villages (with a village called Skygam being one the biggest, having a couple of homestays too) to eat and relax.
+For the first 40km, as you leave Padum, you will find small villages (with a village called Skygam being one the biggest, having a couple of homestays too) to eat and relax.
 Once you start your ascend for PensiLa (the last 50km to Rangdum) there is nothing to be found.

 shinkula pass motorcycle trip